PEDIATRIC SAFETY

 Antihistamines, antipyretics, and/or corticosteroids may be given prior to XENPOZYME administration to reduce the risk of infusion-associated reactions (IARs).
 However, IARs may still occur in patients after receiving pretreatment.

-An acute phase reaction (APR), an acute inflammatory response accompanied by elevations in inflammatory serum protein concentrations, was observed.
-Most of the APRs occurred at 48 hours post infusion during the dose escalation period.
-APRs can be managed as other IARs.
+Acute phase reactions (APRs), acute inflammatory responses accompanied by elevations in inflammatory serum protein concentrations, have been observed.
+Most APRs occurred at 48 hours post infusion during the dose escalation period.
+APRs were managed similar to other IARs.

 XENPOZYME may be associated with elevated transaminases (ALT, AST, or both) within 24 to 48 hours after infusion.
 Levels generally returned to levels observed prior to the XENPOZYME infusion.
 To manage the risk of elevated transaminase levels, assess ALT and AST: